South East London has created yet another masterpiece.

-For Tom, this project is an evolution: from the warm embrace of Beat Tape 2, flowering into the summer-encapsulating Geography, and now the more mature What Kinda Music delves into the improvisational, perhaps even darker pockets of Misch’s inner psyche.
+For Tom, this project is an evolution—from the warm embrace of Beat Tape 2, flowering into the summer-encapsulating Geography, and now the more mature What Kinda Music delving into the improvisational, perhaps even darker pockets of Misch’s inner psyche.
 For Yussef, new ground is similarly broken: an artist who feeds and thrives off improvisation, this creative process is more familiar, yet the drummer is still introduced to a new realm of song-making.
-For both, this was a chance to experiment: one that most certainly paid off.
+For both, this was a chance to experiment and it has definitely paid off.

 Collaborating with old friends and new, the emphasis here has been placed on the ‘organic’.
 The project solely relies on the chemistry between the duo, allowing each track to effortlessly flow into the next.
 Two years in the making, Tom Misch and Yussef Dayes have produced what could be a pivotal point in both their musical careers in What Kinda Music.
 We hopped on the phone with them to talk about it.

 COMPLEX: The first time you both showed any sign of working together was at Tom’s O2 Brixton Academy show in 2018, but how did this pairing first come about?